 A systematic approach to hypothesis testing follows the following steps and in this order.
 This template will work for all hypotheses that you will ever test.

 - Set up the null and alternative hypothesis.
 This is typically the hardest part of the process.
 Here the question being asked is reviewed.
 What parameter is being tested, a mean, a proportion, differences in means, etc. Is this a one-tailed test or two-tailed test?
 Remember, if someone is making a claim it will always be a one-tailed test.

 Decide the level of significance required for this particular case and determine the critical value.
 These can be found in the appropriate statistical table.
-The levels of confidence typical for the social sciences are 90, 95 and 99.
+The levels of confidence typical for businesses are 80, 90, 95, 98, and 99.
 However, the level of significance is a policy decision and should be based upon the risk of making a Type I error, rejecting a good null.
 Consider the consequences of making a Type I error.

 Next, on the basis of the hypotheses and sample size, select the appropriate test statistic and find the relevant critical value: Zα, tα, etc. Drawing the relevant probability distribution and marking the critical value is always big help.
 Be sure to match the graph with the hypothesis, especially if it is a one-tailed test.